-At Thompson Law, P.C., legacy (and every meaning that the word carries with it) is so important to us, which is why we have “Family Days.”
+At Thompson Law, Prof. L.L.C., legacy (and every meaning that the word carries with it) is so important to us, which is why we have “Family Days.”
 This can be personalized in a variety of ways.
 How each Family Day proceeds and how I structure the time is dependent upon each family’s goals.
 For some, we do an overview of the estate plan with their children present to give them a general idea of the plan, as well as who is to do what and when.

 Legacy at the Next Level

 For other families, we incorporate parts of my “Legacy at the Next Level” program.
 “Legacy at the Next Level” goes far beyond tax planning, distribution design, and probate avoidance techniques.
 Instead, it gets to the heart and soul of what this family stands for, where they come from, and how they will navigate the future.